kwurst/CS-140/Syllabus-Summer.md

 	1. **BlueJ** &mdash; This is the Java programming environment we will be using.
 We will download and install this software during the first laboratory session.
 	2.	**Git** &mdash; We will use this software to share code during lab, and submit code to the instructor.
 We will download and install this software during the first laboratory session.
 2.	**Internet Access**: You will need internet access for access to:
+	1. **ZyBooks** --- Our textbook and Java code-writing practice.
-	1. **Blackboard** &mdash; All course materials and announcements will be made available through the course site on Blackboard.
+	2. **Blackboard** &mdash; All course materials and announcements will be made available through the course site on Blackboard.
 Quizzes will be given on Blackboard.
 Students will be required to use Blackboard as the course tool.
-	2. **WSU Gmail** &mdash; You must check your WSU Gmail account on a regular basis.
+	3. **WSU Gmail** &mdash; You must check your WSU Gmail account on a regular basis.
 All communications to the class, such as corrections to problem sets or changes in due dates, will be sent to your WSU Gmail account.
-	3. **Piazza** &mdash; This is an online service that lets you ask (and answer other students’) questions about the course assignments, materials, and topics.
+	4. **Piazza** &mdash; This is an online service that lets you ask (and answer other students’) questions about the course assignments, materials, and topics.
-	4. **GitLab** &mdash; This is where we will use to host and submit our code.
+	5. **GitLab** &mdash; This is where we will use to host and submit our code.

 ## Where Does This Course Lead?* CS-242 Data Structures * CS-254 Computer Organization and Architecture
 * CS-286 Database Design and Applications* Your professional career.